UMCarpentries/intro-curriculum-r/README.md

     - `_episodes/` - Source files in markdown.
 Episode order is determined by the filename.
     - `_episodes_rmd/` - Source files in R Markdown.
 A lesson should be written in one or the other markdown style, not both.
 To convert R Markdown files to markdown episodes, run `make lesson-rmd`.

+    Run `make lesson-check` at any time
+    to check that the lesson files follow the formatting rules

 1. Figures are stored in `fig/`, data sets in `data/`, source code in `code/`, and miscellaneous files in `files/`.